 close connection with motorcycling on Phillip Island, having raced here between

-1987 and 2003 with riders such as Valentino Rossi, Max Biaggi and Eddie Lawson.
+1987 and 2003 with riders such as Italians Valentino Rossi and Max Biaggi and American Eddie Lawson.

 The bikes starred in world championships and Grand Prix in 125cc, 250cc and 500cc classes.